 Choose one as the core argument of your paper (you may take the reverse of each).

-First term:

-- 1/ Canadians are generally more comfortable with the welfare state than Americans. - 2/ The United Nations has mainly been a success as an international organization. - 3/ Fascism is likely to return as a major ideology in the 21st century. - 4/ Some forms of feminism are in conflict with the basic ideas of liberalism. - 5/ Nigeria is an example of a fragile liberal democracy. - 6/ Courts in the United States are too activist and are usurping the powers of elected legislatures in that country. - 7/ In many Western European countries, multicultural policies are not integrating immigrants very well. - 8/ The Canadian House of Commons does not adequately carry out its functions and should be reformed.
+You must do one of the below.

+1/ Canadians are generally more comfortable with the welfare state than Americans.

+2/ The United Nations has mainly been a success as an international organization.

+3/ Marxist-Leninism is not likely to return as a major ideology in the 21st century.

+4/ Offence as a 'hate crime' is deeply problematic for the right to free speech.

+5/ Nigeria is an example of a fragile liberal democracy.

+6/ Courts in the United States are too activist and are usurping the powers of elected legislatures.

+7/ In many Western European countries, multicultural policies are not integrating immigrants very well.

+8/ Recent Canadian Prime Ministers, of both major parties, have tended to be authoritarian in relation to their party members in the House of Commons.

+All essays must be put in Turnitin in OWL Assignments - Essay as e-file attachments (ideally by the same due date as above).
+You must hand in a paper copy on the due date above.
+A failure to get the e-file before the essay hand back will mean that you get zero on the essay.
+The paper copy and the e-file must be identical.

+Appendix to Course Outlines: Academic Policies & Regulations 2019/2020

-Prerequisite Information
+Prerequisite and Antirequisite Information

-Students are responsible for ensuring that they have successfully completed all course prerequisites.
-Unless you have either the requisites for this course or written special permission from your Provost and Dean to enrol in it, you may be removed from this course and it will be deleted from your record.
-This decision may not be appealed.
-You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.
+Students are responsible for ensuring that they have successfully completed all course prerequisites and that they have not completed any course antirequisites.
+Unless you have either the requisites for this course or written special permission from your Dean to enrol in it without them, you may be removed from this course and it will be deleted from your record.
+If you enrol in this course despite having already taken an antirequisite you may be removed from this course and it will be deleted from your record.
+Removals for these reasons may not be appealed.
+You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites or for having already taken the antirequisites.